SteveDunn/Vogen/docs/site/Writerside/topics/reference/Performance.md

 (to run these yourself: `dotnet run -c Release --framework net8.0 -- --job short --filter *` in the `Vogen.Benchmarks` folder)

-As mentioned previously, the goal of Vogen is to achieve very similar performance compared to using primitives themselves.
+As mentioned previously, the goal of Vogen is to achieve similar performance compared to using primitives themselves.
-Here's a benchmark comparing the use of a validated Value Object with an underlying type of `int` vs. using an `int` natively (*primitively* 🤓)
+Here's a benchmark comparing a validated Value Object with an underlying type of `int` vs. using an `int` natively (*primitively* 🤓)

 ``` ini
 BenchmarkDotNet=v0.13.2, OS=Windows 11 (10.0.22621.1194)